-Sena Christian is editor-at-large for Comstock’s and the former editor of the magazine.
+Sena Christian is the former editor of Comstock’s magazine.
 During her journalism career, she has worked on the staff of two newspapers and one newsweekly, and regularly freelanced for national publications.
-Most recently, she was an environmental journalism fellow at the University of Colorado Boulder.
-She earned degrees from UC Berkeley and University of Oregon.
+She earned degrees from UC Berkeley and University of Oregon and was an environmental journalism fellow at the University of Colorado Boulder.
 Read more at www.senachristian.com.
 On Twitter @SenaCChristian.

 Comstock’s monthly look at the business news in the Capital Region.
 So what happened in July (and the tail end of June)?